bluejoe2008/spark-http-stream/README.md

 		case "actionSendStream" ⇒ handleSendStream(requestBody);
 	}

+the code above says: this `ActionsHandler` only handles action `actionSendStream`, in this case, it calls `handleSendStream(requestBody)` to handle request and output its return value as response.
+If other action is requested, an `UnsupportedActionException` will be thrown by the HttpStreamServer.

 `ActionsHandlerFactory` is defined to tell how to create a ActionsHandler with required parameters:

 	trait ActionsHandlerFactory {
 		def createInstance(params: Params): ActionsHandler;
 	}

-# starts HttpStreamServer in Tomcat or other web application servers
+# embed HttpStreamServer in Web application servers

 spark-http-stream provides a servlet named `ConfigurableHttpStreamingServlet`, users can configure the servlet in web.xml: